-Cinco de Mayo is here, and I’m going to help you get in the spirit of the day by showing you how to reuse materials you have around the house to make your own simple recycled piñata.
+Cinco de Mayo is almost here, and I’m going to help you get in the spirit of the day by showing you how to reuse materials you have around the house to make your own simple upcycled piñata.
 I can’t be the only one who has a closet full of reusable wrapping supplies, right?

 Here’s What You’ll Need:

 - Paper to cover the cereal box (grab some from the recycling bin)